black-tul1p/ocr-site/README.md

 # OCR Site

-Personal site that uses Logistic Regression to identify the digit in a provided image
+Personal site that uses the Logistic Regression algorithm to identify a digit in a user-uploaded image